Quality and Sustainability: Outsourced Manufacturing in a World of Disruption

 6 min Read

-While the goal of global sourcing and using outsourced manufacturing is to lower manufacturing costs, the increased complexity that comes from leveraging internal and external manufacturers brings significant challenges.
-Chief among these are the obstacles to managing visibility and control, obstacles that can negate financial benefits.
-For instance, when quality issues arise, the disconnected and far-flung nature of third-party manufacturing makes them hard to detect.
-At the same time, early detection becomes crucial, especially in regulated industries like pharmaceuticals or food and beverage, to prevent the snowballing of additional costs and production time spent on more units that share the defect.
-A brand owner’s ability to quickly determine the root cause at any stage of production, track all affected products and efficiently conduct a recall is critical.
+When quality issues arise, the disconnected and far-flung nature of third-party manufacturing makes them hard to detect.
+At the same time, early detection becomes crucial to prevent the snowballing of additional costs and production time spent on more units that share the defect.
+A brand owner’s ability to quickly determine the root cause at any stage of production, track all affected products, and efficiently conduct a recall is critical.
 The sooner the issue is detected, the less impact on the brand, cost, and consumer safety.

-Overcoming these and other manufacturing challenges can be broken down into four core areas: reduced footprint, complete manufacturing visibility and control, quality assurance, and recall prevention.
-Let’s dive into the details of each area below.
+To address these and other manufacturing challenges, a comprehensive approach is needed.
+This includes reducing footprint, enhancing manufacturing visibility and control, ensuring quality assurance, and preventing recalls.
+Let’s dive into the details of each area below:

-Brands should consider outsourced manufacturing as an extension of their internal processes and work to gain the same visibility and control with contract manufacturers.
+2. Visibility and control – Brands should consider outsourced manufacturing as an extension of their internal processes and work to gain the same visibility and control with contract manufacturers.
 Therefore, the solutions brands evaluate, or perhaps currently have in place, need to provide visibility and control across the end-to-end manufacturing ecosystems—including internal and external operations—across all production stages and nodes.
 They also need to be able to receive shop floor and quality metrics from each facility in the ecosystem to proactively identify nonconformances in processes and quickly address issues before they affect other areas of the supply chain.
-By proactively collaborating with manufacturing partners to ensure all designs and instructions are clear, and by identifying issues early in the production cycle, companies can reduce costs, delays, poor quality, less-than-optimal production, and the overall sustainability footprint per unit.
+Connected manufacturing solutions enable proactive collaboration with manufacturing partners to ensure all designs and instructions are clear, and by identifying issues early in the production cycle, companies can reduce costs, delays, poor quality, less-than-optimal production, and the overall sustainability footprint per unit.
 In many ways, manufacturing visibility and collaboration contribute to a more profitable and efficient business for brand owners by extending control to internal and contracted manufacturing in lockstep.

 New technology is required to support this strategy.
 In particular, a single platform that connects all internal and external manufacturing processes and systems and provides the decision-grade data required for optimal production, less risk, and recall prevention.
 It also takes integrated, artificial-intelligence-driven applications to orchestrate it all from start to finish and help monitor the results.